arnabk/TodoApp/README.md

     $ yarn
     $ yarn test

-## TODO items

-- Add tests with mocha
-- Add istanbul
-- Add persistence local storage
-- Add option to just show active items and not the completed items

 ## Validity check of package.json

 Run `npm ls` to check if your project's inter-dependent packages are version compatible.